nginfra/movici-simulation-core/docs/source/getting_started/first_steps.rst

 Now that we have data, we can add and configure our models.
 In our dataset, we have ``square_entities`` that have an ``shape.edge_length`` but no ``shape.area`` yet.
 We are going to let a model calculate these.
-For this, we'll make use of the included ``UDFModel``. ``UDF`` stands for *User Defined Function* and thi model can do basic arithmetic operations on attributes.
+For this, we'll make use of the included ``UDFModel``. ``UDF`` stands for *User Defined Function* and this model can do basic arithmetic operations on attributes.
 We add the ``UDFModel`` as following

 .. testcode:: python